walkai-org/walkai-cli/README.md

 - `os_dependencies` (optional) is a list of Debian packages to install in the image.
 The default Heroku builder synthesises a `project.toml` describing these dependencies so the deb-packages buildpack can install them.
 - `inputs` (optional) is a list of files or directories that walkai should exclude from the container image and instead package into the generated input PersistentVolumeClaim before the job starts.
 - `gpu` (optional) is a MIG profile string (for example `"1g.10gb"`).
 When present, walkai adds a `nvidia.com/mig-<profile>` resource limit with a value of `1`.
+- `storage` (required) is the number of Gi requested when submitting jobs to the WalkAI API.

 ## Commands